 – It was so unexpected.
 But I did not want to sit there when I’m 80 and say “Think about …”.
 It was now or never.
 I wanted the children to learn more Swedish and meet their relatives while they are still there.
 I wanted to give them what I experienced as a child, like skiing.
 I love snow and I wanted to give them the chance to experience it when they were little.

 She decided to try living here for a while with her sons Oscar and Oliver, if it did not feel right they could always move back.
-Even though Erika had a job, housing, school and preschool were needed for the children, who were then seven and soon four years old, so it became a priority to get everything together.
+Even though Erika had a job, the children, who were seven and almost four years old at the time, needed housing, school and preschool, so there was a lot of scrambling to get everything together.
 They lived alternately with Erika’s mother in Luleå and father in Boden and the parents often showed up with childcare, which made it much easier in the beginning.

 – They were very helpful and happy to help, says Erika.